yuichi-takeuchi/curriculum_vitae/README.md

 29. **Takeuchi Y**, On-demand interventions of epileptic seizures and beyond.
 The 43rd Annual Meeting of the Japan Neuroscience Society.
 Kobe, Japan.
 Jul 29–Aug 1, 2020.
 (Abstract No. 1S06a-03) Oral
 30. **Takeuchi Y**, Closed-loop stimulation of the medial septum terminates epileptic seizures.
 The 94th Annual Meeting of the Japan Pharmacological Society.
 Sapporo, Japan.
 Mar 8–10, 2021.
 (Abstract No. 3-O-B2-4) Oral
 31. **Takeuchi Y**, Closed-loop brain stimulation for epileptic seizures and beyond.
 The 98th Annual Meeting of the Physiological Society of Japan.
 Nagoya, Japan.
 Mar 28–30, 2021.
 (Abstract No. OP15-2) Oral
+32. **Takeuchi Y**, Closed-loop stimulation of the medial septum terminates epileptic seizures.
+The 44th Annual Meeting of the Japan Neuroscience Society.
+Kobe, Japan.
+Jul 28–31, 2021.
+(Abstract No. 1S04m-3) Symposium

 ### Scientific Essays
 1.	**Takeuchi Y** (2013) Report of the 36th Annual Meeting of Japanese Neuroscience Society.
 Neuroscience News of the Japan Neuroscience Society 195: 10.
 (Japanese)